 Clarke : I know.
 We're so gonna bone some day.

-So it's all murder, mayhem, bullies who pee on people, love triangles that can suck a two-headed deer dick and some seriously uncomfortable racial undertones.
-Like really uncomfortable.
-Watching a room full of Caucasian kids stand around while one chained up a brownish man and whipped him with a seat-belt buckle was a touch distasteful.
-Especially coming off of the murder of the only black character who was immediately replaced by a black extra who suddenly developed lines long enough for quotas to be met.
+It's all murder, mayhem, bullies who pee on people, love triangles that can suck a two-headed deer dick and some seriously uncomfortable racial overtones.
+Like the room full of Caucasian kids gathered around a chained up brown man, cheering as someone whipped him with a seat-belt buckle.
+That scene may have been a touch distasteful.
+Especially coming off of the murder of the only black character, who was immediately replaced by a black extra who suddenly had lines.
+Hey, quotas gotta be met, I guess.